-Allocated General and Administrative Expenses - In the future, the Company may receive an allocation of general and administrative expenses from the Advisor that are either clearly applicable to or were reasonably allocated to the operations of the properties.
-There were no allocated general and administrative expenses from the Advisor for the years ended September 30, 2014 and 2013, respectively.
+Allocated General and Administrative Expenses

+In the future, the Company may receive an allocation of general and administrative expenses from the Advisor that are either clearly applicable to or were reasonably allocated to the operations of the properties.
+There were no allocated general and administrative expenses from the Advisor for the three months ended December 31, 2014 and the twelve months ended September 30, 2014, respectively.